Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 1.9.1 =
 - Added Coupons functionality.
 Coupons for subscriptions are not supported at the moment, we're working on it.
+- Advanced Payment Methods addon is now properly collecting Billing and\or shipping addresses.

 = 1.9.0 =
 - Added "Validate ZIP code" option.
 In order for this to work, corresponding option should be enabled in your Stripe Dashboard as well.